chrisprice/jekyll-playground/chrisprice/_posts/2012-12-11-a-test-post.md

 layout: blog
 author: Chris Price
 ---
+An awesome introduction to Jekyll and how it will fix the future of life as we know it.

 {% highlight javascript %}
 for (var i = 0; i < 100; i++) {